-This Is America looks at a major issue in American life and society each week, and explores popular places across the United States.
+This Is America looks at major issues in American life and society, and explores popular places across the United States.

 9:08 PM - 9:13 PM August 14, 2015

 5:51 PM - 6:00 PM July 31, 2015

 11:29 PM - 11:38 PM July 17, 2015

 From Chicago pizza to roadside burgers in Los Angeles, the food along Route 66 plays a special -- and delicious -- part of any journey down America's Main Street.

 Anthony Graves was cleared of murder charges after spending 19 years in prison for the crime.
 For more than half of those years, he was scheduled to be executed.
 Now, Graves spends his days as a free man trying to reform the US justice system.
 His prosecutor has been disbarred from law practice.